cdisc-org/cdisc-rules-engine/README.md

                                   78%"is printed.
   -jcf, --jsonata-custom-functions Pair containing a variable name and a Path to directory containing a set of custom JSONata functions.
 Can be specified multiple times
   -e, --encoding TEXT             File encoding for reading datasets.
 If not specified, defaults to utf-8.
 Supported encodings: utf-8, utf-16, utf-32, cp1252, latin-1, etc.
   -ft, --filetype TEXT            File extension to filter datasets.
-Has higher priority then --dataset-path parameter.
+Has higher priority than --dataset-path parameter.
   --help                          Show this message and exit.
 ```